Svetasv logo

 We arrive at the chiastic structure below by applying this principle:

-24a Seventy sevens are are decreed for your people and your holy city.
+24a Seventy sevens are are cut off for your people and your holy city.

-(Verse 24a is outside the chiasmus but retained here because it is the start of the prophecy.)
+( Verse 24a lies outside the cryptochiasmus but it is a part of the opening statement of the prophecy.)

-B1 24c to atone for wickedness, and to bring in everlasting righteousness,
+B1 24c To atone for sin, and to bring in everlasting righteousness:

-C1 24d to seal up vision and prophecy, to anoint the most Holy One.
+C1 24d To seal vision and the prophet: And to anoint a most holy place.

 B2 25c-26a sixty-two sevens [434 years]...Jerusalem rebuilt...Anointed One put to death

-We believe we are on the right track with this parse based on the 'elegance' of the parse and 'semantic correctness' of the resulting text: the match between events and the objectives of each Period are appropriate; and the centre or pivot point of the chiasmus, 'X', works well as an introductory overarching sentence.
-We contend that this is not an arbitrary rearrangement of words, which would amount to a rewriting of scripture, but a logical, principled process that results in a coherent text.
+We believe this parse is correct, based on its 'elegance' and the 'semantic correctness' of the resulting text: the match between events and the objectives of each Period are appropriate; and the central pivot point of the chiasmus, 'X', works well as an overarching opening statement.

 3. Building the reconfigured text